-I’ve personally tried and tested a range of different liquid smoke substitutes to find the best one, whatever your reason for needing a substitute is and whatever dish you’re cooking.
+I’ve personally tried and tested a range of different liquid smoke substitutes to find the best one.

 Here’s the quick answer.